beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ### `create_desktop_shortcut`

-Whether the installer should offer an option to create a desktop shortcut.
+Whether the installer should default to creating a desktop shortcut.
 Defaults to `False`.

 ## Installer/uninstaller options